Entanglement-Assisted Quantum Error-Correcting Codes over Local Frobenius Rings: Constructing EAQECCs from Additive Codes over Local Frobenius Rings

-In Theorems~\ref{sym} and \ref{tEAC} below, we will show that it is always possible to construct a $\chi$-self-orthogonal extension of an additive code $\mathcal{C} \subseteq \mathcal{R}^{2n}$ by following this two-step prescription.
-But before stating and proving these results, we first give a useful structural property of any generating set of $\mathcal{C}$ that consists purely of isotropic generators and hyperbolic pairs, as required in the first step above.
+In Theorems~\ref{thm:stdform} and \ref{thm:2step} below, we will show that it is always possible to construct a $\chi$-self-orthogonal extension of an additive code $\mathcal{C} \subseteq \mathcal{R}^{2n}$ by following the Two-Step Construction.
+The first of these theorems, stated next, shows that any additive code $\mathcal{C} \subseteq \mathcal{R}^{2n}$ has a (minimal) generating set that is in standard form.
+The proof is by construction of such a set.